peverett/YMDK75_SP84_ISO_build_log/README.md

 for this keyboard_.
 * The recommended config software _BootMapperClient_, is not well documented and the translation from Chineese to English in the user guide, although a good effort, falls short.
-I will try and ammend this Build Log or add a separate repo when I've worked it out.
+I will try and amend this Build Log or add a separate repo when I've worked it out.